Hillman–Circle Sport: 2014

-The 33 was run as an RCR entry for the first two races of 2014 with Brian Scott and family sponsors Shore Lodge and Whitetail Club.
+The 33 was run as an Richard Childress Racing entry for the first two races of 2014 with Brian Scott and family sponsors Shore Lodge and Whitetail Club.
 Timmy Hill drove the next two races for Circle Sport.
 Hill was involved in a controversial wreck at Bristol immediately following an accident.
 Hill was running in last place, when Matt Kenseth (in second place at the time), checked up for a wreck in front of him.
 Hill did not see the caution lights and did not cut his speed, smashing into Kenseth's back bumper at high speed.
 Fox analyst Darrell Waltrip first stated in a harsh tone "Good grief.", and then called it a "rookie mistake" for Hill (who had run for rookie of the year in 2013), though he slightly recanted his harsh tone later in the broadcast.

 After Scott drove the 33 at Auto Club as an RCR entry, David Stremme took over the Circle Sport entry at Martinsville, Darlington and Richmond, while failing to qualify at Texas.
 Scott and RCR ran the car again at Talladega (where Scott won the pole award) and Charlotte, with Hill returning to Circle Sport in between at Kansas.
 Stremme ran at Dover, Michigan and Kentucky, while Alex Kennedy ran at both Pocono races and the road courses, with more races possible.
 Bobby Labonte ran an RCR car under the Circle Sport banner at Daytona in July, the same one that sat on the Talladega pole with Scott.

 At the Camping World RV Sales 301 at Loudon in July, 72-year-old veteran Morgan Shepherd ran a Circle Sport car with Thunder Coal sponsoring its third race.
 The 33 team created another controversy when Shepherd wrecked Joey Logano, who was running second at the time.
 Shepherd was, as Logano pointed out, the slowest car on the racetrack.
 NASCAR defended Shepherd, saying he maintained a minimum running speed in relation to the leaders.
 Shepherd finished as the last car running in 39th place, 27 laps down.